 Should you give your boss a gift this holiday season?
 Your co-workers?
 How about your favorite clients?
-Before you give your boss a much-needed nose hair clipper, read these guidelines below to ensure that you’re seen as a “sweet person” and not a “suck-up.”
+Before you give your boss a much-needed nose hair clipper, read these guidelines below:

 At work, we spend so much time with our colleagues that we, hopefully, form friendly relationships with them.
 The holiday season is a time to show the people in our life how much we appreciate them, so it seems only natural that we would give something to the people we work with, for, and to those who make our jobs easier.
 However, gifting at work can have a downside if you give, (a) an inappropriate gift, (b) something that’s too expensive and conveys the wrong message, or (c) a gift that’s too personal.

 Typically, an individual does not give a gift to the boss.
 If you want to give something to the boss at the holidays or for their birthday, it’s much better for everyone in the office to go in on a gift together.
 However, if you do feel compelled to give your boss something here are a couple of guidelines.

 - Make sure there are no HR policies against gift giving.